SofyaGrace/Mini-Project/README.md

 Three different classification schemes were used to segment the image.
 These include Slic, Quickshift, and Felzenszwalb.
-The following are the segmented image displayed in QGIS:
+The following are the segmented images displayed in QGIS:

 Slic Segmentation: